Wigner function for the orientation state: Molecular alignment dynamics

-{{\em Molecular alignment dynamics.{\emdash}\/}}The following application aims at demonstrating the viability of the presented phase space approach also to describe dynamical situations.
+The following application aims at demonstrating the viability of the presented phase space approach also to describe dynamical situations.
 Specifically, we study the nonadiabatic alignment of symmetric top molecules initiated by picosecond laser pulses {\cite{TS05}}.
 In these experiments the expectation value of $\cos^2 \hat{\beta}$ quantifies the alignment.
-The dynamics after the initial laser kick is governed, in the rigid rotor limit, by the field-free Hamiltonian of the symmetric top, $\hbar \mathsf{H} = A \mathsf{J}^2 + \left( C - A \right) \mathsf{J}_z^2$, where $A = \hbar / 2 I_1$ and $C = \hbar / 2 I_3$.
+The dynamics after the initial laser kick is governed, in the rigid rotor limit, by the field-free Hamiltonian of the symmetric top, $\hbar^2 \mathsf{H} = A \mathsf{J}^2 + \left( C - A \right) \mathsf{J}_z^2$, where $A = \hbar^2 / 2 I_1$ and $C = \hbar^2 / 2 I_3$.
 Using the conventions of {\cite{TS05}}, we describe the initial kick by a Gaussian pulse at $\bar{t} = 0$ with duration $10^{- 3}$ and strength $\overline{\Omega_{}}_R = 10$ (time in units of $\hbar / I_1$).

 Figure~\ref{fig:alignment} shows how the Wigner function of the molecular orientation evolves in time, taking $|333 \rangle$ as initial state.
-The half-moon shape in snapshot (a), shortly after the kick, is due to the $\beta$-dependence of the interaction Hamiltonian $\overline{\mathsf{H}}_{\ensuremath{\operatorname{int}}} = \bar{\Omega}_R \bar{\alpha}^{ZX} \cos^2 \hat{\beta}^{}$.
+The half-moon shape in snapshot (a), shortly after the kick, is due to the $\beta$-dependence of the interaction Hamiltonian $\overline{\mathsf{H}}_{{\mathrm{int}}} = \bar{\Omega}_R \bar{\alpha}^{ZX} \cos^2 \hat{\beta}^{}$.
 The molecular alignment achieved can be assessed from the form of the quasi-probability distribution.
 One also notices an interference structure between the two arms of the half-moon, indicating the coherence in the state.
 The following three snapshots (b), (c), and (d) show the Wigner function at fractions of the period associated with the classical trajectory centered on the half-moon.
 One observes that the distribution function by and large follows the classical trajectories (gray lines) at these short times, though it starts to disperse.
 In snapshot (e), at a much later time, the distribution is spread over the accessible phase space and the alignment is lost.
 Remarkably, at $\bar{t} = \pi$ (and in multiples of thereof) the alignment revives, marked by a small dispersion in $\beta$, see Fig.~\ref{fig:alignment}(f).
 One observes from the Wigner function that this phenomenon can be associated with an angular momentum-superposition of two localized wave packets.
+A movie of the Wigner function dynamics is provided as supplementary material (available from http://stacks.iop.org/NJP/15/063004/mmedia).